 The first thing you’ll want to look into is Rich Notifications.
 With these notifications, whenever a motion event occurs, you get a snapshot of what caused the event that you can view in your mobile device’s notification center:

 Even though Rich Notifications can prove useful, they’ve also become a point of annoyance for some Ring users.
-This is because, in addition to the Rich notification, users often receive regular motion event notifications as well.
+This is because, in addition to the Rich notification, users often receive multiple notifications regular motion event notifications as well.
 This results in double the notifications – every time!
 Alternatively, you might get two rich notifications – i.e. both include an image:

 The one tried and true method to get rid of this, is to disable Rich notifications.
 To do this, first, you’ll open the Ring app, where you’ll find your Dashboard.
 From there, go to the camera you want to disable Rich notifications on.
 If you want to adjust this for all of your cameras, you’ll have to visit each camera’s settings one by one.